-People sure are interested in the Keto diet here in the UAE: Searches for ketogenic have shot up more than 1,000 percent in the UAE over the last three years, according to survey for the new year conducted by digital marketing suite SEMrush..
+People sure are interested in the Keto diet here in the UAE: According to a survey conducted by the digital marketing suite SEMrush, searches for ketogenic shot up more than 1,000 percent in the UAE between 2017 and 2020.
 And while lots of people may be eating paleo, the same survey found searches for that way of eating have fallen by 19 percent in the same period.

-The ketogenic diet recommends heaps of fats, moderate protein and low carbs, while the paleo diet advocates eating like our ancestors did, meaning a mix of fats and proteins, and very few carbs.
+The ketogenic diet recommends heaps of fats, moderate protein and low carbs, and it is often recommended for medical reasons.
+The paleo diet advocates eating like our ancestors did, meaning a mix of fats and proteins, and very few carbs.

 We’ve rounded up a few of the best keto and paleo bites in the UAE below.
 But before you throw out all that bread, most experts caution against following either dirt to an extreme extent.
 Ultimately, moderation is always best.
 Even when it comes to turkey bacon avocado eggs made in butter.